Rolandsson/ISBNValidatorAPI/readme.md

 ```

 #### Parameters
-- isbn sequence (required!) \t a sequence of 10 or 13 digits representating isbn strings
+- *isbn sequence* (required!) a sequence of 10 or 13 digits representating isbn strings

 #### Example API Call
 The api currently does not support the 9-digit format, thus 0 should be added infront of a 9-digit isbn to ensure compatibility.